 As we traipse through the world it should be our objective not only to notice but to name the flower and stem and furry animal scratching in the leaves.
-To call on the raven or barn owl as distinct creatures, from one another, from ourselves.
+To call on the raven or barn owl as creatures distinct from one another, and from ourselves.

 “Naming deepens knowledge and encourages closer distinctions in what we see” wrote Robin Lane Fox in his wonderful book on thoughtful gardening.
 Indeed, the infinite variety of life – forensically organized by name – acts as a means to order, understand and ultimately to embrace.1

-But as The Lost Words, a collaboration between the writer Robert Macfarlane and illustrator Jackie Morris, sorrowfully informs us “once upon a time, words began to vanish from the language of children…”
+But as The Lost Words, a collaboration between the writer Robert Macfarlane (born August 15, 1976) and illustrator Jackie Morris, sorrowfully informs us “Once upon a time, words began to vanish from the language of children…”

 Bramble is on the march again,